Cost of living: Big banks' bosses defend savings rates and branch closures

 MPs on the Treasury Committee said their constituents complained that mortgage rates rose more rapidly than the returns offered to savers when the base rate went up.

-Described as the highest-paid panel which had sat before the committee for some time - collectively earning more than £10m a year - the quartet of bank bosses argued that this debate incorrectly centred on the interest rate offered on instant-access savings accounts, which typically have a return of less than 1%.
+Described as the highest-paid panel which had sat before the committee for some time - collectively earning more than £10m a year - the quartet of bank bosses argued that this debate incorrectly centred on the interest rate offered on easy-access savings accounts, which typically have a return of less than 1%.

 They argued that regular saver deals offered market-leading rates of interest, and that instant-access products were often a "gateway" to higher interest deals.